 Bansko, Bulgaria is a wonderful destination year-round.
 In fact, I just returned from enjoying the Jazz Fest that they have each summer, and I enjoyed going for a hike in the Pirin Mountains and seeing the largest tree in the national park.

 But Bansko’s true season is winter — when the mehanas serving tasty traditional Bulgarian food get all cozy and warm, snow coats the old town streets, and skiers go up and down the lifts skiing on fresh white powder until calling it a day and enjoying the lively apres-ski scene.

 There are a variety of Bansko ski resorts for all budgets, ranging from ultra-budget friendly family-owned offerings to 5-star perfection to holiday homes and villas.
 Here are our top suggestions for where to stay in Bansko on your ski holiday!

-We’ve broken these Bansko ski resorts down by budget category to make it easier for you to search.
+A note on budgets: We’ve broken these Bansko ski resorts down by budget category to make it easier for you to search.
 Roughly, here is how we define each budget category.

 Budget hotels are under $100 USD per night on your average, non-holiday weekend night.
 Mid-range hotels are $100-200 USD per night (also on an average, non-holiday weekend night).
 Luxury hotels are upwards of $200+ USD per night.